CT56567/pleasy/README.md

 This is a Devops framework for drupal sites, particularly based on varbase.
 The framework is run through the pl (short for please), plcd and plvi commands.
 The pl command has been added to bash commands so can be accessed anywhere.
-It is followed by the script name and usually which instance to be worked on, eg "pl backup stg" will backup the stage instance.
+It is followed by the script name and usually which instance to be worked on, eg "pl backup varc" will backup the 'varc' instance (varc is a varbase install using composer)
-There is a yaml file which contains the framework setup.
-An example yaml file is provided and is ready to be used, with some tweaking required.
+There is a yaml file which contains the framework setup (pl.yml).
+An example yaml file is provided and is ready to be used, with some tweaking required ('example.pl.yml' copy this file to pl.yml and tweak it).
-You set it up with the following commands
+You set pleasy up with the following commands

 ```
 git clone git@github.com:rjzaar/pleasy.git